lafayette96/SPHERE/README.md

 - To use DualShock 4 controller:
   - Open DS4 Windows and enable laptop's bluetooth
   - Switch on the DS4 controller
-  - Let it connect to the app
+  - Connect the controller to the app
   - Switch on the robot
   - Execute `SPHERE_DS4_Control.py`
 &nbsp;